13 Best Things To Do in Seattle

 Seattle has a handful of markets, from super popular to local secrets.

-While you're at Pike's Place, don't miss these tasty stops:
+While you're at Pike Place, don't miss these tasty stops:

 If you happen to be in Seattle on a Sunday, try to make it to the Fremont Sunday Flea Market and we don't think you'll be disappointed!
-With up to 200 vendors selling antiques, collectibles and other goods, you'll have fun scoping out the quirkiest treasures you can find (as well as sniffing out the best-smelling food!).
-Open rain or shine, all year long, this market has been in operation since 1990.
+With up to 200 vendors selling antiques, collectibles and other goods, this is the coolest market in you'll have fun scoping out the quirkiest treasures you can find (as well as sniffing out the best-smelling food!).
+Open rain or shine, all year long, Seattle’s coolest market (in our opinion!) has been in operation since 1990.

 If you are looking for a farmers market without the tourists, head to the University District Neighborhood which holds a market every Saturday year-round, from 9 a.m. - 2 p.m.
-You'll find more than 70 farmers and other vendors selling fresh produce and local goods.
+At this local favorite, you'll find more than 70 farmers and other vendors selling fresh produce and local goods.

 Get some killer views of the Seattle skyline and Mount Rainier looming in the distance (if you're lucky enough to have a clear day!).
 We're sharing the most famous view as well as some less typical spots to view the city.